-Old-age spousal benefits are provided by the Old-Age, Survivors, and Disability Insurance (OASDI) system, also referred to as "Social Security."
+Old-age survivor benefits are provided by the Old-Age, Survivors, and Disability Insurance (OASDI) system, also referred to as "Social Security."
 This system is administered by the US Social Security Administration.
-OASDI provides supplemental benefits to spouses of insured US workers that have applied to start their benefits while the insured is alive.
-The old-age spousal benefit is at most half of the old-age benefit of the primary worker at their statutory retirement age and benefits are reduced or eliminated based on the spouse's own old-age benefit entitlement.
-The system provides options to claim old-age spousal benefits as early as age 62 with a permanently reduced monthly benefit but does not reward delayed claiming beyond the statutory retirement age for old-age benefits.
-Spousal benefits are reduced if the spouse starts benefits before certain ages but continues to work, and may also be reduced if the primary worker continues to work after starting their benefit.
+OASDI provides supplemental benefits to survivors of insured US workers that have died.
+The old-age survivor benefit is at most 100% of the old-age benefit of the deceased worker and benefits are reduced or eliminated based on the survivor's own old-age benefit entitlement.
+The system provides options to claim old-age survivor benefits as early as age 60 with a permanently reduced monthly benefit but does not reward delayed claiming beyond the statutory retirement age for old-age benefits.
+Survivor benefits are reduced if the survivor starts benefits before certain ages but continues to work.

-OASDI was established in 1935, but spousal benefits were not introduced until 1939 for women, and it underwent a number of major reforms before 1992.
+OASDI was established in 1935, but survivor benefits were not introduced until 1939 for widows, and it underwent a number of major reforms before 1992.
 Notably, the 1983 reforms created future adjustments to the statutory retirement age that affect workers reaching the eligibility age during the policy periods covered here.
 Dewitt (2010) provides a concise history of U.S. Social Security from 1935-2009.
 While OASDI covers most workers in the United States, certain workers are exempt including students and some state and local government workers who have their own separate pension systems.

-This document is focused on eligibility and benefit rules of OASDI spousal benefits.
-Additional old-age benefits based on a person's own earnings history or for survivors are covered in separate documents.
+This document is focused on eligibility and benefit rules of OASDI survivor benefits.
+Additional old-age benefits based on a person's own earnings history or for spouses still alive are covered in separate documents.
 Currently, we do not cover additional benefits for other family members (e.g., children, parents) or for disability.

 There have been limited reforms to OASDI since 1992 and the reforms that have occured have been relatively minor.
-Reforms during this period affecting a person's old-age spousal benefits based on a their spouse's earnings record include:
+Reforms during this period affecting a person's old-age survivor benefits include:

-- The "Senior Citizens' Freedom to Work Act of 2000" (Public Law 106-182), passed in April 2000 and effective from December 31, 1999, eliminated the earnings test for workers after their statutory retirement age. - The "Bipartisan Budget Act of 2015" (Public Law 114-74), passed November 2, 2015 and effective from 2016, altered rules pertaining to starting spousal benefits independently from a person's own old-age benefit.
+• The "Senior Citizens' Freedom to Work Act of 2000" (Public Law 106-182), passed in April 2000 and effective from December 31, 1999, eliminated the earnings test for survivors after their statutory retirement age.